Staff Duress System Canada: How It Works

 How accurate does RTLS need to be for staff duress?

-Can RTLS staff duress improve hospital compliance?
+Can RTLS staff duress improve Joint Commission compliance?

-Why choose rechargeable RTLS duress badges?
+Why choose rechargeable RTLS duress badges over disposable options?

 Staff Duress Systems for Hospitals